apache/apisix/FAQ.md

 ## Why does the `make deps` command fail in source installation?

 When executing the `make deps` command, an error such as the one shown below occurs.
-This is caused by the missing dependency of `openresty-openssl111-devel`, you need to install it first.
+This is caused by the missing openresty's `openssl` development kit, you need to install it first.
 Please refer to the [install-dependencies.md](doc/install-dependencies.md) document for installation.

 ```shell
 $ make deps